ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 ## The Actual ScopeFoundry Hardware Plug-in

-The next step is to create a subclass of `ScopeFoundry.hardware.HardwareComponent` that will be added to the app.
-It defines the settings of a hardware component in the app and links them to the low-level functions (typically defined in the `_dev` file).
+The next step is to create a subclass of `ScopeFoundry.HardwareComponent` that will be added to the app.
+It defines the settings of a hardware component in the app and links them to the low-level functions (typically defined in the `_dev` file) at connection.

 The required methods are: `setup()`, `connect()`, and `disconnect()`.